SarthakMakhija/learning-rust/README.md

 - concurrent (or parallel depending on the number of core available) sum of a huge vector
 - async sum of a huge vector (using tokio)
 - singular update queue
+  - based on tokio task
+  - based on rust thread
 - append-only linked list